connexcs/docs/ingress-routing.md

 Passive SST is enabled as default and without changing any settings, all RE-INVITES will propagate through the system.
 It is also possible to be proactive about the RE-INVITES, instructing the ConnexCS switch to send these: upstream to the carrier, downstream to the customer or in both directions.

 SST is currently the best way to prevent long duration calls and superceeds SIP Ping Timeout.
+Also please note that any SST < 60 seconds will be rejected

 ## ASR+
 ASR+ is a proprietary technology developed by ConnexCS to help filter known failed non-existant / working numbers between the customer and the carrier for termination.